buepro/typo3-bexio/Documentation/Administration/Index.rst

 `[https://domain.ch]/bexio-auth-[url segment challenge]`

-Replace **[https://domain.ch]** with your domain and **[url segment challenge]** with the value defined for :ref:`config-site-authUrlSegmentChallenge`.
+Replace **[https://domain.ch]** with your domain and **[url segment challenge]** with the value defined for :ref:`config-site-auth-urlSegmentChallenge`.